4www/r4bsky/README.md

 # Radio4000 for AT Protocol (Svelte 5)

 Radio4000 on AT Protocol.
-Save your favorite music links (YouTube, SoundCloud, Vimeo, files) as custom records, play them in the app, and follow others.
+Save your favorite music links (YouTube, SoundCloud, Vimeo, files) as custom records and play them in the app.
 (Shared timeline will return later.)
 The production instance lives at [https://4000.radio](https://4000.radio).

 Key features
 - AT Protocol OAuth login (no passwords) with robust fallback.
 - Custom atproto collection `com.radio4000.track` for tracks.
 - Player for direct files; embedded players for YouTube/Vimeo/SoundCloud; auto-next.
-- Routes inspired by Radio4000: `/` home hub, `/#/@handle` author/my tracks, search, followers, following, track view/edit.
+- Routes inspired by Radio4000: `/` home hub, `/#/@handle` author/my tracks, search, track view/edit.
 - Permissions re-consent flow (when server supports fine-grained scopes).

 Quick start